Mazda RX-8: Mazdaspeed Concept

 In 2008, Mazda unveiled a Mazdaspeed RX-8 equipped with racing seats, and a new aerodynamic package for the refreshed RX-8.
 Mazda however didn't end up selling any new generation Mazdaspeed editions or accessories to the public.

 R3

-The R3 version was first introduced in 2005 in Japan.
-This version was very limited and had the 1.3 L RENESIS Wankel engine and a Bose sound system.
+The R3 version was first introduced in 2008 in Japan.
+This version was very limited and had the 1.3 L RENESIS Wankel engine.
 The R3 model was again introduced in 2009.
 The 2009 R3 package added slightly improved suspension over the base model by adding Bilstein shock absorbers and a foam filled front crossmember to improve rigidity.
 It also came with 19-inch forged aluminum-alloy wheels and high performance tires.
 On the exterior, the R3 had a different, lower front bumper sporting a splitter, lower side sills, and a standard rear spoiler.
 There is a pair of special Recaro seats up front, along with the same 300-watt Bose audio system, along with Bluetooth and the Mazda advanced keyless entry and start system.
 No electric sunroof was offered in the R3 model.